zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

   32-bit data items in an asynchronous, "last in, first out" manner.

-Each of these types has specific capabilities and limitations that affect its suitability for a given situation.
+Each of these types has specific capabilities and limitations that affect suitability for use in a given situation.
 For more details, see the documentation for each specific object type.

 Related sections: